Controlling digital learning processes

 The introduction of a Learning Management System (LMS) doesn't have to be a major project.
 With a clear structure, the start is quick and practical.
 These five steps have proven effective:

 Consider in advance what you want to achieve with the digital learning platform.
-Typical goals include higher completion rates, shorter onboarding times, or reliable documentation of mandatory training.
-Clear metrics will later help measure success.
+Typical objectives include higher graduation rates, shorter onboarding times, or secure documentation of mandatory training.
+Clear metrics will help measure success later.

 Start pilot course